 Graphisoft is a company that specializes in the development of BIM software for the construction industry.
 This guide describes how to use Archicad 25 to create powerful design presentations.

-Surface textures in interior section, interior elevation, and elevation views
+Surface textures in the interior section, interior elevation, and elevation views

 The limitations of graphing tools require time-consuming solutions and the help of external software that breaks the BIM workflow.
 In previous versions of Archicad, displaying high-resolution surfaces in 2D views was a restriction.
 However, AC25 allows you to directly display the same textures in sections, elevations, and interior elevations as those seen in the 3D window.